telerik/blazor-docs/components/window/size.md

 }
 ````

-## Resizable Window
+## Resizing

-By default the Window is resizable.
-It is possible to resize thw window's width and height.
-You can disable resize by setting its `Resizable` parameter to `false`.
+By default, the Window is resizable.
+To disable resizing, set the `Resizable` parameter to `false`.

->caption Make the Window Resizable
+>caption Window Resizing

 ````CSHTML
 @* Toggle the resizable parameter through a button *@